 The problem is further exacerbated if the organisations participating in major organisational change are geographically separated – even more so if the separation crosses national borders or cultural boundaries.
 To manage this security risk, organisations should:

 - Brief staff on human risks as soon as possible after major organisational change is announced.
-For public sector organisations, in line with the APSC’s MoG guide, this should be part of providing early advice and assistance to staff .
+This should be part of providing early advice and assistance to staff.

 - Remind all staff they should refuse requests for access, payment or data until they can verify the requestor’s identity and authority.
 Identity should be established in person or via telephone using contact details known to be correct.